CLEAR: Paschen-$\beta$ Star Formation Rates and Dust Attenuation of Low Redshift Galaxies: Abstract

 \section{Abstract}

-We use \Pab\ (1282~nm) observations from the Hubble Space Telescope ($\HST$) G141 grism to study the star formation and dust attenuation properties of a sample of 29 low redshift ($z < 0.287$) galaxies in the CANDELS Ly$\alpha$ Emission at Reionization (CLEAR) survey.
+We use \Pab\ (1282~nm) observations from the Hubble Space Telescope ($\HST$) G141 grism to study the star-formation and dust attenuation properties of a sample of 29 low-redshift ($z < 0.287$) galaxies in the CANDELS Ly$\alpha$ Emission at Reionization (CLEAR) survey.
+We first compare the nebular attenuation from $\Pab/\Ha$ with the stellar attenuation inferred from the spectral energy distribution, finding that the galaxies in our sample are consistent with an average ratio of the continuum attenuation to the nebular gas of 0.44, but with a large amount of excess scatter beyond the observational uncertainties.
+Much of this scatter is linked to a large variation between the nebular dust attenuation as measured by (space-based) $\Pab$ to (ground-based) $\Ha$ to that from (ground-based) $\Ha/\Hb$.
+This implies there are important differences between attenuation measured from grism-based / wide-aperture $\Pab$ fluxes and the ground-based / slit-measured Balmer decrement.
+We next compare star-formation rates (SFRs) from $\Pab$ to those from dust-corrected UV.
 We perform a survival analysis to infer a census of \Pab\ emission implied by both detections and non-detections.
-Using this survival analysis, we show that galaxies with lower stellar mass tend to have more scatter in their ratio of \Pab\ to attenuation-corrected UV SFRs.
-When considering our \Pab\ detection limits, this observation is consistent with burstier star formation histories in lower mass galaxies.
-We also find a large amount of scatter between the nebular dust attenuation measured by $\Pab/\Ha$ and $\Ha/\Hb$, implying that the Balmer decrement underestimates the attenuation in galaxies across a broad range of stellar mass, morphology, and observed Balmer decrement.
-Comparing the nebular attenuation from $\Pab/\Ha$ with the stellar attenuation inferred from the spectral energy distribution, our galaxies are consistent with an average ratio of the attenuation of the stellar continuum to the nebular gas of 0.44, but with a large amount of excess scatter beyond the observational uncertainties.
-Together, these results show that \Pab\ is a valuable tracer of a galaxy's SFR, probing different timescales of star formation and potentially revealing star formation that is otherwise missed by UV and optical tracers.
+We find evidence that galaxies with lower stellar mass have more scatter in their ratio of \Pab\ to attenuation-corrected UV SFRs.
+When considering our \Pab\ detection limits, this observation supports the idea that lower mass galaxies experience ``burstier'' star-formation histories.
+Together, these results show that \Pab\ is a valuable tracer of a galaxy's SFR, probing different timescales of star-formation and potentially revealing star-formation that is otherwise missed by UV and optical tracers.